UdemeKen/About-Me/BEGINNING.md

 # About

 This file basically is to give a clear description of who I am.
+WELCOME!